ehallmark/my-labs/lab6/readme.md

   return app.exec();
 ```

 All of this works because Qt doesn't follow the traditional "sequential" paradigm, where the program reads and follows instructions line by line until the program ends.
 Instead, Qt applications are what we called **Event-Driven Programs**.
 These programs are constantly running (like a command line program in an eternal `while` loop waiting for something to happen); it'll respond to "events" such as a button click, and will stay idle for the rest of the time.

 Notice that when we call `exec()` - Qt will take control of the entire program, which means it should be called only after all "initializations" have happened.

 ### Compiling the project

 Alright, let's see what this code gets us.

 If you're trying to compile with a simple `g++ main.cpp -o main`, you'll quickly realize that it doesn't work.
 This is becuase Qt comes with a lot of dependencies (for exmaple, `QApplication` and `QLabel`), and we need to link them correctly.
 However, this isn't always an easy task as Qt is a huge library, and there can be a lot of dependencies to manage.

 Instead, we use a tool called `qmake`.
 There are 3 steps to compile a Qt application.

 1. **Generate a Qt Project File**: `qmake -project`
 		Qt will go through every single file in this folder, and make a platform-indepdent project file called `[foldername].pro`.
 The project file is also where you can configure compile settings.
 2. Based on the `.pro` file, **generate a Makefile**: `qmake`
 		Qt will read the contents of the `.pro` file, and genereate a platform-*dependent* Makefile.
 3. Using the Makefile, **compile**: `make`

 You don't actually need to use all three commands every time you compile.
 Most times, you'll only need to run `make`.

 When do you need to run `qmake -project` or `qmake`?
+You ONLY need to run `qmake -project` and `qmake` when you add completely new files to your folder.
+Otherwise you can just run `make`

 **What should you include in your homework repository?** As a general rule, do not push any dynamically generated files.
 The corollary of that rule is that, if you have edited any of these files, you should include them.
 There is actually quite a bit of room to play around with in the project file (`.pro`) - if you've made changes to that file, include that.
 If not, don't.
 You can be sure that the graders will be following these 3 steps to compile your Qt project if you submit without any of these files.